Netflix Cuts Controversial Suicide Scene From '13 Reasons Why'

 Two years after it released the first season of the show 13 Reasons Why with a graphic suicide scene, Netflix has announced that it has edited it out.

-The show is centered around the suicide of fictional teen Hannah Baker, and the first season's finale shows her taking her own life.
-Several organizations, including the National Association of School Psychologists, raised concerns that it could serve to romanticize suicide for vulnerable teens.
+The show is centered on the suicide of fictional teen Hannah Baker, and the first season's finale shows her taking her own life.
+Several organizations, including the National Association of School Psychologists, raised concerns that it could romanticize suicide for vulnerable teens.

 "Our creative intent in portraying the ugly, painful reality of suicide in such graphic detail in Season 1 was to tell the truth about the horror of such an act, and make sure no one would ever wish to emulate it," show creator Brian Yorkey said in a statement.
 "But as we ready to launch Season 3, we have heard concerns about the scene from Dr. Christine Moutier at the American Foundation for Suicide Prevention and others, and have agreed with Netflix to re-edit it."